Barry Soper: Will today's report be the coalition's biggest challenge yet?

 The election next year could potentially be history repeating itself.

-But then it had to, the country was emerging from the clenched fist of Muldoonism who'd operated an icebox economy, freezing everything from mortgage interest rates to prices.
+But then it had to, the country was emerging from the clenched fist of Muldoonism, who had operated an icebox economy, freezing everything from mortgage interest rates to prices.
 So the country was facing a crisis and the electorate was prepared to suffer the first three years and gave Labour the tick for another three when it was implored to let it finish the business.

 So if the working group's recommendations go down like a lead balloon, and if New Zealand First stops them, it's not going to do them any electoral harm.

-And it won't have done the bank balances of those who worked on the taxation group any harm either with the chair, Michael Cullen picking up more than a grand a day while his ten coworkers raked in eight hundred bucks for each day's toil.
+And it won't have done the bank balances of those who worked on the taxation group any harm either with the chairman, Sir Michael Cullen, picking up more than a grand a day while his 10 co-workers raked in $800 for each day's toil.